olets/zsh-abbr/README.md

 % abbr gcm git checkout master
 ```

-The ABBREVIATION cannot contain a space but all other characters are legal.
+See [Delimiters](#delimiters) for details on what characters are legal in the ABBREVIATION.

 To include a hyphen (-) in an EXPANSION, wrap the EXPANSION in double quotation marks: